EAT LAB

 Body Project Summer Camp

-The EAT Lab is recruiting for a research study in which young girls have the opportunity to participate in research on the Body Project via summer classes!
+The EAT Lab is holding a Body Project summer camp!
 The Body Project is a prevention and early intervention program designed to prevent eating disorders and promote healthy body image among young girls.

 What?